shane13hsi/ehr-seed/README.md

     gulp dev

-open browser and type localhost:8000.
+Then open the browser and type: `localhost:8000`.
 This will start webpack development server with hot code reload for React components.

 To run tests continuously (TDD) type in: